iamprateeksmith/Flutter_1-SecureLoginPage/README.md

 This project is a starting point for a Flutter application.

+* Used Dart programming Language to build an android/ios user friendly application using Flutter Framework for developing an UI Design - Secure Login Page

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://flutter.dev/docs/get-started/codelab)